nosarthur/qc101/qm-nutshell.rst

 It can also be used to estimate the temperature of a light bulb, or human body.
 In fact, the derivation of Plank's law requires quantum mechanics, and it is one of the pioneering work to demonstrate the validity of quantum mechanics.
-Classical physics actually gives a non-sensible result in this case, commonly known as the :wiki:`ultraviolet catastrophe` of :wiki:`black-body radiation` (here black-body simply means a hot object).
+Classical physics gives a non-sensible result in this case, commonly known as the :wiki:`ultraviolet catastrophe` of :wiki:`black-body radiation` (here black-body simply means a hot object).
 It predicts that the light intensity approaches infinite at high frequency, for any temperature of the object.